That is beyond me at this point in my development.

 If we divide an acceleration by a distance, we also get a velocity... but how can this be?
 The units don't work?
 Or do they...

 Yes, inverse seconds squared is an equivalent velocity.
-We define it directly as 1/t2 being the equivalent motion in unit time and so being an angular velocity is a velocity nonetheless.
+We define it directly as 1/t2 being the equivalent motion inside unit space (the Time Region) and so being an angular velocity is a velocity nonetheless.
+This is the basis for the second power relationship in moving from the first to second equivalent dimension of motion (linear velocity, v → orbital velocity, v2).

-- In Case 1 (velocity normalized to time)... we do this all the time and is our standard practice.
+- In Case 1 (velocity normalized to time) -- MOTION IN SPACE or SPEED -- we do this all the time and is our standard practice.
 50 m/s is 50 meters per 1 second.
 We have normalized time (to unity) by setting 1 = 5 seconds.

-- Conversely, in Case 2 (velocity normalized to distance) we invert our operation (as we also invert our operand, i.e. space for time) where we then normalize distance (to unity) by setting 1 = 250 meters.
-This is only valid if what is stated above is true. i.e. we take inverse time to the second power to indeed be an equivalent velocity
+- Conversely, in Case 2 (velocity normalized to distance) -- MOTION IN COUNTERSPACE or ENERGY -- we invert our operation (as we also invert our operand, i.e. space for time) where we then normalize distance (to unity) by setting 1 = 250 meters.
+This is only valid if what is stated above is true. i.e. we take inverse time to the second power to indeed be an equivalent velocity.

 acceleration (spacial): ax = vx × x = 0.04 s-2 × 250 m = 10 m/s2